 Canada, eh?
-I could tell you I moved here for the raccoons and bears and the advocacy of lumberjack chic, but those things are just added perks.
+I could tell you I moved here for the raccoons and bears and the advocacy of lumberjack chic, but these are mere perks.
 (Although have not seen enough raccoons.
 Or any bears.
 And still trying to figure out where the lumberjacks hang out.)
 I moved here because I wanted – needed – greater proximity to the wild outdoors.
+Big Nature.

-To be totally honest with you, when I first made the decision to relocate I’d imagined I’d be taking plenty of trips around British Columbia, camping in Banff and Jaspar, or heading up into the great northern wilds of the Yukon.
+To be totally honest with you, when I first made the decision to relocate I’d imagined I’d be taking plenty of trips around British Columbia, camping in Banff and Jaspar, pulling on the oars of a canoe down some winding river, or heading up into the great northern wilds of the Yukon.
 I not only underestimated just how far everything is from one another, but how expensive it is to get about.

 Below are most of hiking trails I’ve tried, all just a short distance from downtown Vancouver.
 (And I live much further east, so many of these were even closer!)
 Any others I shouldn’t miss while I’m here?